 If securing a court mandate isn't feasible, don't abandon the idea.
 You can independently utilize an app by meticulously documenting all communications you initiate, tracking each cost, and maintaining a comprehensive schedule.
 This creates an irrefutable one-sided record of your diligence as a responsible parent.

-But for co-parenting relationships with moderate to high conflict, a paid subscription is usually a worthwhile investment.
-These platforms offer crucial features you won't find in free versions, like messaging that can't be deleted, detailed expense tracking that cuts down on arguments, and secure access for lawyers or therapists.
-The yearly subscription fee can pale in comparison to the legal fees and emotional stress you'll save by stopping conflicts before they start.
+For co-parenting relationships with moderate to high conflict, a paid subscription is usually a worthwhile investment.
+Premium features — AI Tone Scan, full custody analytics, attorney/mediator access, unlimited notes and file sharing, and unalterable communication records — exist for a reason: they prevent arguments before they start.
+The yearly subscription fee can pale in comparison to the legal fees and emotional stress you'll save.